Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Materials and Methods

 where $\kappa$ is the membrane Capacitance (pF) and the parameter $I^{leak}$ is the ensemble leak current of the postsynaptic population membrane and given as:

 Here $g^{leak}$ and $E^{leak}$ are the maximum leak conductance and leak reversal potential respectively of the postsynaptic cell population. \end{itemize}

-Assuming that AMPA- and GABA$_A$-based neurotransmission have similar dynamics in the thalamus and the cortex, as well as due to unavailability of exact physiological data, the neurotrasmission parameters for the cortical excitatory populations viz.
+Assuming that AMPA- and GABA$_A$-based neurotransmission have similar dynamics in the thalamus and the cortex, as well as due to unavailability of exact physiological data, the neurotransmission parameters for the cortical excitatory populations viz.
 Py4, Py6, SS4 are set identical to those of the excitatory population of the LGN viz.\ TCR.
 Similarly, neurotransmission parameters for the cortical inhibitory cells B4 and B6, are set according to the inhibitory LGN cells.
 All parameters used in the model equations are mentioned in Table~\ref{tab:syn_params} and are as in~\cite{bhattacharya2016causal}.
-We note that the reversal potential for GABA ($E^{syn}_{rev}$) ranges from $\approx -90$ to $-70$ mV in literature~\cite{connors88,destexhe98}; similarly, exact `ensemble' membrane conductance values are not available from literature.
-We have set the ranges for these parameters heuristically to obtain our target frequency responses in the network outputs.